geoffreybennett/alsa-scarlett-gui/FAQ.md

 If MSD Mode is enabled, you need to disable it and restart your interface to get access to its full functionality.

-When you plug the interface in, there'll be a tiny read-only virtual disk that has a link to the Focusrite product registration page; until you turn off MSD Mode not all features of the interface will be available.
+When you plug the interface in, there’ll be a tiny read-only virtual disk that has a link to the Focusrite product registration page; until you turn off MSD Mode not all features of the interface will be available.

-You can turn off MSD Mode by holding down the 48V button while powering on the interface, or by clicking the button in `alsa-scarlett-gui`.
+You can turn off MSD Mode by holding down the 48V button while powering on the interface, or by clicking the button in `alsa-scarlett-gui` and rebooting it.

-## What is the purpose of the driver if it's not needed for audio?
+## What is the purpose of the driver if it’s not needed for audio?

 This driver is for users who want more control over their interface.
-It allows for detailed manipulation of internal audio routing and settings specific to Scarlett and Clarett devices, beyond the basic audio I/O functionality.
+It allows for detailed manipulation of internal audio routing and settings specific to Scarlett, Clarett, and Vocaster devices, beyond the basic audio I/O functionality.
 Also, being able to monitor the audio levels seen by the interface is really useful.

 ## What interfaces are supported?